liuchunlei0430/Matilda/README.md

 Other config
 + `--seed`: The random seed for training.
 + `--augmentation`: Whether to augment simulated data.

+Note: after training, the model will be saved in `./Matilda/trained_model/`.

 ### Perform multiple tasks using trained Matilda model.
 After training the model, we can use `main_matilda_task.py` to do multiple tasks with different augments.